stephan-klein/supersonic/docs/_templates/api-reference/supersonic/app/index.md

 To read more about how the APIs are used, see the following guides:

  - [Splashscreen](/supersonic/guides/ui/app/splashscreen/) - guide on how to set up a  splashscreen for your app.
- - [Status Bar](/supersonic/guides/ui/app/status-bar/) - guide on how to work with the native status bar.